Technology-Notes/lukesampson-scoop-wiki/So-What?.md

 * has a curated collection of apps, while at the same time...
 * makes it easy to create your own apps and collections of apps
 * values your time and attention
-* reads the Readme for you
+* reads the README for you

 There are other, less objective reasons to give Scoop a try.
 Maybe you like Chocolatey but you don't like the name, or typing `cinst` feels weird, or you're not a fan of messages about 'Chocolatey gods'.